techotron/labs/Ansible/ansible-for-devops/chapter3/readme.md

 ansible -i inventory db -b -m mysql_user -a "name=django host=% password=12345 priv=*.*:ALL state=present"
 ```

-## Running operations in the backgroup
+## Running operations in the background

 You might want to do this if you're running a particularly long command (like an upgrade for example):